tardis-sn/tardis/docs/installation.rst

 Installing with lockfiles
 =========================

-We encourage all users to install TARDIS by following these steps.
+Conda lockfiles are platform-specific dependency files that produce repeteable environments.
+These files are generated on every new release.
+We strongly recommend installing TARDIS using this method by following the steps described below.

-1. Download the latest lockfile file for your operating system from our `releases section <https://github.com/tardis-sn/tardis/releases>`_, or run the following command while replacing ``{platform}`` with ``linux`` or ``osx`` as appropriate.
+1. Download the latest lockfile for your operating system from our `releases section <https://github.com/tardis-sn/tardis/releases>`_, or run the following command while replacing ``{platform}`` with ``linux`` or ``osx`` as appropriate.